Wesleyan-Media-Project/creative_overview/README.md

 > No results, yet, for FaceBook

 > **Languages, Files, and others**
-> R, Python, md, txt, csv, rdata, gz, dta
+> R with RStudio, Python (with imports: spacy), md, txt, csv, rdata, gz, dta

+---
 ### [Race of Focus](https://github.com/Wesleyan-Media-Project/race_of_focus)

 > **Summary**